thyme-css/thyme-css/README.md

 </p>

 <p align="center">
-A PostCSS utility first CSS for modern browsers.
+A utility first CSS for modern browsers.
 </p>

 ## Why?

-To learn deep aspects of css, that's all.
+To learn deep aspects of css (or not), that's all.

 ## Features